 TERM DEFINITION/EXPLANATION Military Aircraft Maintenance Licence A categorised licence which, dependent upon completion of all relevant approved training & examinations, and the requisite levels of practical experience, permits an authorised individual to issue certificates of release to service or act as support staff for scheduled and/or unscheduled maintenance performed on an aircraft or aircraft systems as defined by EMAR 66.
 Military Airworthiness Review Certificate To ensure the validity of the Military Certificate of Airworthiness, an airworthiness review of the aircraft and its continuing airworthiness records shall be carried out periodically.
 A Military Airworthiness Review Certificate is issued on completion of a satisfactory airworthiness review.
 The Military Aircraft Review Certificate is valid for one year.
 Military Supplemental Type Certificate A document issued or endorsed by the Authority which certifies a major change to the type design by an organisation other than original design organisation.
 Military Type Certificate Certificate issued by a National Military Airworthiness Authority (or national equivalent) stating that a product complies with the applicable airworthiness requirements.
 Military Type Certificate Holder The organisation responsible for the relevant Type Design and applying for, and then holding, the Military Type Certificate and accepting the rights and obligations for the product.
 Minimum Equipment List A list which provides for the operation of aircraft, subject to specified conditions, with particular equipment inoperative which is prepared by an operating organisation in conformity with, or more restrictive than, the Master Minimum Equipment List established for the aircraft type.
 It is to be approved by the National Military Airworthiness Authority.
 Minor Amendment Those changes to the Organisation's Exposition(s) which do not affect the European Military Airworthiness Requirements related approvals Minor Maintenance Includes repetitive tasks and simple defect/fault rectification.
 Modification A modification is a change of design to the authorized configuration of the approved type design of a product, part or appliance.
 Typical examples are component changes, equipment additions, or software changes and often involve a revision to the drawings and support documentation.
-Occurrence Reporting The reporting to the relevant Authorities, to the Military Type Certificate Holder, or Military Restricted Type Certificate Holder, and/or the Military Supplemental Type Certificate Holder as appropriate, of any failure, malfunction, defect or other occurrence which has resulted in or may result in an unsafe condition.
-An Occurrence Report can also be made by the Military Type Certificate Holder to the Authority.
+Non-installed equipment Means any instrument, equipment, mechanism, apparatus, appurtenance, software or accessory carried on board of an aircraft by the aircraft operator, which is not a part, and which is used or intended to be used in operating or controlling an aircraft, supports the occupants' survivability, or which could impact the safe operation of the aircraft.

-l Edition Number: 1.3 Edition Date: 10 October 2017 Status: Approved Page 14 /16 I
+Edition Number: 1.4 Edition Date: 29 Jan.
+2021 Status: Approved Page 14 /16 EUIUOH NUHDEL 1.4 EUILIOH Dale, 29 Jan, 2021 I Status, Approved raue 14 /10